Lidz on Kidz

 Our speaking engagements cover the following topics:

 Lidz on Kidz is also a community effort dedicated to providing bicycle helmets to children whose families cannot afford helmets.
-If your child needs a helmet to ensure that he/she is safe while enjoying the exercise that bicycling can provide please call the Brain Injury Association of Waterloo-Wellington at 519-579-5300.
+If your child needs a helmet to ensure that he/she is safe while enjoying the exercise that bicycling can provide please contact the Brain Injury Association of Waterloo-Wellington at email@example.com.

 The Ontario Helmet Law came into effect on the 1st of October, 1995.
 Although originally intended to apply to all ages, it was amended by regulation before enactment to exempt adults 18 years of age and over. the penalty for failing to wear a helmet is $105 and the ticket(s) is given directly to 16/17 year old and to the parents of those under 16.
 However, set a good example and wear a bike helmet as an adult.
 Kids will follow your example and do the same.
 HELP PROTECT YOURSELVES AND THEM!

-Please email Kim at email@example.com for her to come out to your school, minor sports group, community event or community group or to learn more about the Lidz on Kidz program.
+Please email firstname.lastname@example.org to arrange a school, minor sports group, community event or community group or to learn more about the Lidz on Kidz program.